CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

                        `minimal`.
   retransmit-interval  How often to retransmit a packet not acknowledged, in
                        seconds
-  transmit-delay       Delay before sending a new lsa, in seconds  -h, --help           Show help.## nv set interface <interface-id> router ospf timers hello-multiplier 1-10
+  transmit-delay       Delay before sending a new lsa, in seconds

+## nv set interface <interface-id> router ospf timers hello-multiplier 1-10

 ### Usage